 The health and safety of LTC students is a top priority.
 Students who learn to work safely at LTC will be safe workers in Lake County business and industry as well.
 Each program classroom has a planned, organized, and efficient procedure for ensuring cleanliness and safety for all LTC students, staff, and visitors.
-In addition, each program area contains fire extinguishers, as well as MSDS information and eyewash stations where applicable.
+In addition, each program area contains fire extinguishers, as well as SDS information and eyewash stations where applicable.
 Fire, tornado and lock-down drills are routinely held.

-Daytime security guards patrol the main campus to include parking areas and campus buildings, provide security for students, staff, and property, and provide an on-site officer and supervision.
+LTC has contracted with the Eustis Police Department to patrol the main campus to include parking areas and campus buildings, provide security for students, staff, and property, and provide an on-site officer and supervision.

 Each program and department has a first aid kit.
-These kits are routinely inspected by Medical Assisting students from the Health Science Education Department (HSE) and restocked as needed.
-HSE also houses a box of first aid supplies accessible to instructors and staff for temporary relief and aid in minor injuries.
+These kits are routinely inspected and restocked as needed.
+HSE also houses a box of first aid supplies accessible to faculty and staff for temporary relief and aid in minor injuries.
 No medication is dispensed.
 Wounds are washed and covered; however, they are not medicated.